opencadc/wcs/cadc-erfa/README.md

 to `src/main/resources/`.

 The src tree now contains a build of `liberfaLibJNI.dylib` for MacOS.
-This is expected to be useful to make life easier for developers working on code that uses this library and is known to work on 12.x (at least).
+This is expected to be useful to make life easier for developers working on code that uses this library and and is compatible with MacOS versions 11.x, 12.x, and 13.x.
+If a 10.x version of the library is required, the library can be rebuilt following `With JNI changes` below.
+The new library, in `build/libs/erfaLibJNI/shared/` should be copied into `src/main/resources` to be included in the jar file.

+The MacOS JNI library uses a hardcoded path to the locally installed ERFA C library.
+The included JNI library was built using a `homebrew` install of the ERFA C library in `/usr/local/opt/`.
+If the local ERFA C library uses a different path, the JNI library can be rebuilt using `With JNI changes` below.

 ## Building & Testing